danielalej/hello-world/README.md

 # hello-world
-A program that prints out "hello world"
+A program that prints out "Hello World!"